UstadMobile/UstadMobile/test-end-to-end/test-descriptions/007_002a_user_registration_above_age_13_test_description.md

 32. User logged into the app
 33. User directed to library
 34. Verify user able to view Courses, Messages and People tabs
+35. Close the app
+36. Launch the app.
+37. Verify that the user is brought to the courses screen.